Taking Special Care of Your Teeth During the Holiday Season

 With holiday parties on everyone’s schedule at this time of year, we all tend to be focused on how to keep calories at bay as we fill our plates.
 However, we really should keep our dental health in mind at the same time.
 Sugary and acidic foods and drinks can wreak havoc on your teeth, but some are worse than others.
 Read on to learn about the ones you should steer away from the most, and what actions you should take after consuming tooth-damaging foods to ensure you have a healthy smile that endures.
 At Berdy Dental Group, we work hard to help our patients adopt habits that mitigate the likelihood of developing harmful cavities or gum disease.
+Continue reading to learn more, or view the full News4Jax segment here.

 - It’s no secret that sugary food and drinks are bad for your teeth, but it’s important to understand why.
 As the bacteria in your mouth starts to break down sugar, it causes demineralization (commonly known as decay) of the enamel.
 This contributes to cavities and gum disease in the long-term.